Dorrie Napoleone, President, ’24

 Working in financial services for 20 years in Manhattan and Boston, Mary now finds herself back at her roots, as a geologist and nature lover turned environmental activist.
 A fortuitous turn happened the summer of 2014 when she volunteered at The Nature Conservancy on Block Island.
 Field work on the Great Salt Pond is one of her favorite activities.
 Mary has been coming to Block Island since 1978, the first time as a crew member aboard a NY42 for Block Island Race Week.
 Mary’s husband, Kurt and their three daughters plus Mickey the dog treasure Block Island.

-Mary, a firm believer in grassroots action, co-founded Climate Finance Action a non-profit that is dedicated to moving decision makers in the finance sector to transition justly away from fossil fuel and deforestation companies.
+Mary, a firm believer in grassroots action, co-founded Climate Finance Action, a non-profit dedicated to getting finance sector decision makers to transition justly away from fossil fuel and deforestation companies.

 Bill Comings ’25